bhaskar-5625/Chat-App/README.md

-A simple chat application where multiple users can connect and exchange messages in real time
+A simple chat application where multiple users can connect and exchange messages in real times